dbwebb-se/mvc/example/symfony/README.md

 composer require webapp
 ```

-The process will start by checking that your system has all the neccessary php extensions before installing.
+The process will start by checking that your system has all the necessary php extensions before installing.

-If you get any questions during the installation procedure, just answer the default reply by pressing enter.
+If you get any questions during the installation procedure, just answer with the default reply by pressing enter.

 You can check what packages are installed and what versions.